MaxwellBoecker/RootWorkSample/README.md

    npm test
    ```
 ### Files and Folders
-index.js is where the functions are run
+* index.js is where the functions are invoked
-helpers.js is where the functions are defined and exported from
+* helpers.js is where the functions are defined and exported from
-test is the folder which contains the test file test.js
+* test is the folder which contains the test file test.js

 ### My Approach To Solving This Problem: